spinnylights/vulkan-notes/vulkan_notes.md

  * zs[3] == v_d.z
  */
 ```

+If the array contains a matrix, structure, or block, though, it
+can't take `component`.

 You should also be careful not to accidentally assign the same
 location and component to two different variables in a block;